ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/02_data_curation.rst

     curated_df.to_csv('dataset/SLC6A3_Ki_curated.csv', index=False)

-In the next tutorial, we'll show how to split this dataset into training, validation and test sets for model training.
+In **Tutorial 3, "Splitting Datasets for Validation and Testing"**, we'll show how to split this dataset into training, validation and test sets for model training.

+If you have specific feedback about a tutorial, please complete the `AMPL Tutorial Evaluation <https://forms.gle/pa9sHj4MHbS5zG7A6>`_.